anayrat/blog/content/post/draft/2018-02-28-Postgres-et-Netdata.en.md

 {{< figure src="/img/2018/netdata-postgres04.png" title="Bench database statistics" >}}

-We can see that it took a 1min30 to load the cache.
+We can see that it took 1min30sec to load the cache.

 [^1]: See : [Netdata Performance](https://github.com/firehol/netdata/wiki/Performance)